 He didn’t know I had my own username.
 I transferred $9600 out of savings to my own account.
 It was in that instant I knew I couldn’t go home.

 Feelings and thoughts: Despair, humiliation, loss, trauma, betrayal, exclusion.
 Concern, courage, decision.

-At 9 AM, I was at the court house filling out a statement at SafeLink Domestic Violence Division.
+At 9 AM, I was at a North Carolina court house filling out a statement at SafeLink Domestic Violence Division.
 I went before the judge and she granted an ex parte order.
 I cried when she handed me the document.
 At that moment, I knew I wouldn’t go home.

 I spent the next hours in communication with the sheriff’s department.
 “Have you gone to the house yet?
 When will you be there?”
 The response was, “If you tell us when he’s at the house, then we can pick him up.”
 WHAT?!
 Picking Will up was my responsibility, too?